Dr Matthew Charles

 Matthew Charles writes and teaches on critical theories of modern and contemporary culture and education.

-I joined the University of Westminster in 2010 and I am currently a Lecturer in Literature and Critical Theory, Course Leader for the MA in Cultural and Critical Studies, and Module Leader for the Keywords and Level 4 English Literature Tutorials.
+I joined the University of Westminster in 2010.
+I am a Senior Lecturer in Cultural and Critical Theory and Course Leader for the MA in Cultural and Critical Studies.

 My background is in Philosophy and Literature, which I studied at the University of Warwick (BA Hons., first class, 2000; MA, 2001) and at the Centre for Research in Modern European Philosophy, where I was awarded a scholarship to pursue doctoral research on Walter Benjamin and Goethe (2009).
 Before coming to Westminster I taught at the Centre for Research in Modern European Philosophy (CRMEP, Kingston University) and Middlesex University.

 I am author of the Stanford Encyclopedia of Philosophy entry on Walter Benjamin.
-I have been a member of the editorial collective of the journal Radical Philosophy since 2009 and I am on the advisory board of the London Journal of Critical Thought.
+I was a member of the editorial collective of the journal Radical Philosophy from 2009 - 2017 and I am on the advisory board of the London Journal of Critical Thought.
 I am co-organizer of the Higher Education and Theory network (HEAT), established in 2013.

 The Level 4 Keywords for Literary Study module uses a series of "keywords" to introduce students to a range of methodological and theoretical ways of approaching literary texts, from 'Ambiguity' to the 'Unconscious'.